Dukh-i-zhizniki in America

 Members of the old Selimskaia congregation proceeding along E. Third Street to a meeting with two other congregations to form the First United Church (Big church).
 The two white-suited and white bearded elders holding the scriptures are, on the left: Vasili Tikhonitch Susoev and next to him: Foma Stepanich Bogdanoff.
 1933 [February 26].
 [Photo] Courtesy of Morris M. Belakoff.
 Click to Enlarge

-On the following Sunday [26 February 1933] the new building was overflowing with the invited guests.
+On the following Sunday (26 February 1933) the new building was overflowing with the invited guests.
 Large delegations arrived from all outlying communities.
 Each brought a monetary contribution to help defray the building cost.
-A large group of local government officials arrived with the mayor of Los Angeles [John C. Porter] at its head.
+A large group of local government officials arrived with the mayor of Los Angeles John C. Porter at its head.

 Click to ENLARGE

-View in front of new building of First United Church on E. Third Street as members enter for the first day's dedication ceremonies.
+View in front of new building of First United Church on East Third Street as members enter for the first day's dedication ceremonies.
 [Photo] Courtesy of Mr. And Mrs. John A. Kotoff.
 Click to Enlarge

 Many came from sheer curiosity for it was the first event of its kind that the [Spiritual Christians] Molokans of America were to see.
 New songs were composed for the occasion.
 A long introductory speech was given by Mikhail P. Pivovaroff, one of the principals in the unification.
 Following the traditional prayer ritual, guest speakers arose to wish the new congregation the richest of spiritual blessings.